How our community works together.

 EverTrust reserves the right to request additional documentation necessary to determine eligibility.
 Incomplete documentation may delay review or result in limitation of sharing.

-A determination is the formal review process conducted by EverTrust to evaluate eligibility under these Member Guidelines.
 All documents submitted by the member or on the member's behalf will be reviewed for compliance with eligibility requirements, applicable limitations, pre-existing criteria, and sharing allowances.
-Eligibility determinations are made solely in accordance with the Member Guidelines.

 | Type | Description |